ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 {: #upgrading-api}
 {: api}

-Complete the necessary steps to use the [Resource Controller API](/docs/databases-for-redis?topic=databases-for-redis-provisioning&interface=api#provision-controller-api) before you use it to upgrade from a backup.
+Complete the required steps to use the [Resource Controller API](/docs/databases-for-redis?topic=databases-for-redis-provisioning&interface=api#provision-controller-api) before you use it to upgrade from a backup.
 Then, send the API a `POST` request.
 The parameters `name`, `target`, `resource_group`, and `resource_plan_id` are all required.
 You also supply the version and backup ID.
 The new deployment has the same memory and disk allocation as the source deployment at the time of the backup.

 This command looks like:
 ```sh